 Where is q is the wave vector, which is dependend of the scattering angle.

 Higher orders of the fitting result (2. and 3. cumulant) give the polydispersity index of the sample.
 Modern dynamic light scattering instruments perform cumulant analysis automatically.
-The quality of the result however dependence significantly from the quality of the data and the constraint settings of the fitting procedure.
+The quality of the result however depends significantly on the quality of the data and the constraint settings of the fitting procedure.
 The cumulant analysis can only determine the particle size distribution of a Gaussian distribution around on mean particle size.
-For more a bi- or higher modal particle size distribution more complex analysis methods such as the Contin method are required.
+For more bi- or polymodal particle size distributions more complex analysis methods such as the Contin method are required.

 Quality of measurement

 The quality of a DLS measurement depends on several factors.
-Some obvious, such as the quality of the component (the laser, the detector, the correlator...), other factors are not as straight forward but may influence the measurement significantly.
-Here are some important points to consider.
+Some obvious, such as the quality of the component (the laser, the detector, the correlator...), other factors are not as straightforward but may influence the measurement significantly.
+Some important points to be considered are listed below.

 The scattering angle

 The decay rate depends on the wave vector and thus the scattering angle.
-Different particles sizes scatter with different intensity in dependence of the scattering angle.
+Particles of different sizes scatter with different intensities in dependence of the scattering angle.
 Thus there is an optimum angle of detection for each particle size.
 A high quality analysis should always be performed at several scattering angles (multiangle DLS).
-This becomes even more important in a polydisperse sample with an unknow particle size distribution.
-At certain angles the scattering intensity of some particles will completely overwhelm the weak scattering signal of other particles, thus making them invisible to the data analysis at this angle.
+This becomes even more important in case of polydisperse samples with unknown particle size distribution since at certain angles, the scattering intensity of some particles will completely overwhelm the weak scattering signal of other particles, thus making them invisible to the data analysis at this angle.

-DLS instruments which only work at a fixed angle can only deliver good results for some particles.
-Pay attention when precision of a DLS instrument is advertised.
-For a fixed angle instruments such indiactions are only ever true for certain particles.
+DLS instruments working exclusively at a fixed angle can only deliver good results for some particles.
+Therefore, special attention should be paid while considering a precision of an advertised DLS instrument.
+For these fixed angle instruments such indications are only ever true for certain particles.